Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Part 2: , ; comparison to the Ising model in a random field

 In Figs.~\ref{fig:ava_non_collapsed} and \ref{fig:ava_collapsed}, we include the avalanche distributions obtained around the peak for $N=10^{4}$ and $N=10^{5}$.
 We see clearly that indeed the same scaling holds as in steady state, and the ``peak'' distributions can be collapsed onto the same master curve.
 One expects that, also in the transient, the linear $Q_0(x)\approx x/\alpha$ behaviour at the boundary is always masked by a plateau, as this is simply a generic feature of a random walk with finite step size in the presence of a boundary~\cite{ferrero_properties_2021}.

-Before continuing we compare the avalanche behaviour we have found with the well-known behaviour of the RFIM~\cite{dahmen_hysteresis_1996,ozawa_random_2018}.
-In the RFIM, instead of the Gaussian cutoff described by (\ref{eq:p_of_S}), one finds instead a form (see also Table~\ref{T1})
+Before continuing we compare the avalanche behaviour we have found to the well-known results for the RFIM~\cite{dahmen_hysteresis_1996,ozawa_random_2018}.
+Here the avalanche size distribution can be worked out exactly and depends solely on the parameter $\overline{n}=2 J P(x)$ (see Table~\ref{T1} for definition of $x$) quantifying the average number of secondary flips triggered by one spin flip: